-- Decree No. 152/2009 (in Hungarian) on binding provisions of Codex Alimentarius Hungaricus.
-Annexes to this decree provide binding rules on subjects comprised in the Codex Alimentarius Hungaricus with the aim to adopt rules in conformity with EU regulations.
+- Decree No. 152/2009 (in Hungarian) contains binding provisions on subjects comprised in the Codex Alimentarius Hungaricus with the aim to adopt rules in conformity with EU regulations.
 These rules must be applied to foodstuffs produced and marketed within the territory of Hungary. - Government Decree No. 220/2008 (in Hungarian) concerns rules on the publication of mandatory regulations and recommended technical guidelines in the field of food chain safety.
-It provides rules regarding the publication of standard collections of regulations and guidelines as well as the appointment and establishment of technical bodies and committees in charge of FAO/WHO Codex Alimentarius, the Hungarian Codex Alimentarius, the Hungarian Animal Health and Animal Welfare Codex, the Hungarian Feedstuff Codex (Codex Pabularis Hungaricus), and the Collection of Plant Protection Methodology.
+It provides rules regarding the publication of standard collections of regulations and guidelines as well as the appointment and establishment of technical bodies and committees in charge of the FAO/WHO Codex Alimentarius, the Hungarian Codex Alimentarius, the Hungarian Animal Health and Animal Welfare Codex, the Hungarian Feedstuff Codex (Codex Pabularis Hungaricus), and the Collection of Plant Protection Methodology.

-A number of EU regulations do not require harmonization into national law.
+A number of EU regulations do not require implementation into national law.
 Those regulations are applied directly and enforced at the EU member state level.
 In the case of Hungary, the National Food Chain Safety Office and County Government Offices enforce these regulations.